-The day begins with a gorgeous 90 minute drive towards the coast through lush agricultural valleys and vineyards.
+The first full day of our gay Chile tour begins with a gorgeous 90 minute drive towards the coast through lush agricultural valleys and vineyards.
 We’ll arrive in Valparaiso (locally known as “Valpo”), a colourful UNESCO World Heritage city right on the Pacific coast.
 Together we’ll enjoy a walking tour of the city and learn about its importance in South American trade and commerce.
 We’ll be transported up steep hills via century-old hillside ascensores (elevators) into a labyrinth of streets and brightly coloured buildings, bohemian cafes and elegant restaurants.
 In the afternoon we’ll visit one of poet/diplomat Pablo Neruda’s three homes-turned-museums, La Sebastiana.
 To end the day, we’ll enjoy dinner at one of Valpo’s top restaurants nestled in the hills before taking a private transfer back to Santiago.

 Meet your guide after breakfast – we’re off to Maipo Valley.
 Chile’s second-oldest wine region is among the most traditional, hence its glorious Cabernet Sauvignon (the Carménère is also divine).
 At 8:30am we’ll saddle up on bikes for a gentle cycle through this region, finishing at Casa Silva for lunch and a wine tasting.
 This fifth-generation family-run winery honours the people, traditions, and environment of the Colchagua Valley (each wine must be unanimously approved by a five-member tasting panel).
 To conclude the day we’ll dine at a fantastic regional restaurant.